thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 DLL hijacking is an attack involves a  DLL taking over from a legitimate DLL.
 Here are the variations:

-- DLL replacement: replace a legitimate DLL with an evil DLL.
+- **DLL replacement**: replace a legitimate DLL with an evil DLL.
-- DLL search order hijacking: DLLs specified by an application without a path are searched for in fixed locations in a specific order
+- **DLL search order hijacking**: DLLs specified by an application without a path are searched for in fixed locations in a specific order
-- Phantom DLL hijacking: drop an evil DLL in place of a missing/non-existing DLL that a legitimate application tries to load
+- **Phantom DLL hijacking**: drop an evil DLL in place of a missing/non-existing DLL that a legitimate application tries to load
-- DLL redirection: change the location in which the DLL is searched for, e.g. by editing the %PATH% environment variable, or .exe.manifest / .exe.local files to include the folder containing the evil DLL
+- **DLL redirection**: change the location in which the DLL is searched for, e.g. by editing the %PATH% environment variable, or .exe.manifest / .exe.local files to include the folder containing the evil DLL
-- WinSxS DLL replacement: replace the legitimate DLL with the evil DLL in the relevant WinSxS folder of the targeted DLL.
+- **WinSxS DLL replacement**: replace the legitimate DLL with the evil DLL in the relevant WinSxS folder of the targeted DLL.
-- Relative path DLL Hijacking: copy (and optionally rename) the legitimate application to a user-writeable folder, alongside the evil DLL.
+- **Relative path DLL Hijacking**: copy (and optionally rename) the legitimate application to a user-writeable folder, alongside the evil DLL.

 #### DLL search order hijacking